junxit/us-congress-code/title-16/chapter-2/sec-539p.md

         - **(I)** become part of the national forest in which the land is located; and
         - **(II)** be administered in accordance with the laws applicable to the National Forest System.
       - **(ii)** *Boundary revision* On the acquisition of land by the Secretary under this section, the boundaries of the national forest shall be modified to reflect the inclusion of the acquired land.
-      - **(iii)** *Land and Water Conservation Fund* For purposes of section 460l–9 of this title, the boundaries of a national forest in which land acquired by the Secretary is located shall be deemed to be the boundaries of that forest as in existence on January 1, 1965.
+      - **(iii)** *Land and Water Conservation Fund* For purposes of sections 100506(c) and 200306 of title 54, the boundaries of a national forest in which land acquired by the Secretary is located shall be deemed to be the boundaries of that forest as in existence on January 1, 1965.
     - **(B)** *Land acquired by the Secretary of the Interior*
       - **(i)** *San Pedro National 11 So in original.
 The word “Riparian” probably should precede “National”.
 Conservation Area*
         - **(I)** *In general* The land acquired by the Secretary of the Interior under paragraph (1)(B)(i) shall be added to, and administered as part of, the San Pedro National 1 Conservation Area in accordance with the laws (including regulations) applicable to the Conservation Area.